kishi-j/K-Board/JOURNAL.md

 **Total time spent: 3 hours**

 # June 17th: Starting the Schematic
+I started working on the schematic after working out how to link the correct libraries.

+**Total time spent: 2 hours**

+# June 20th: Continued the Schematic
-I created the schematic for the base parts: the MCU, the switches and the diodes.
+I completed the schematic for the base parts: the MCU, the switches and the diodes.
 I still need to add the OLED display, rotary encoder and LEDS.
 Although I initially wired it in a matrix that mirrors how the actual 88 keys would look on the keyboard, I found out that I could instead use any matrix, so I started again using a 10x9 matrix this time so I could save IO pins for the rest of the components.

 ![image](https://github.com/user-attachments/assets/979ae3a5-49a7-473f-ab2c-b8a24681c032)

 **Total time spent: 2.5 hours**

-# June 19th: Completed Schematic!
+# June 22nd: Completed Schematic!
 I finished the schematic (for now!)

 ![image](https://github.com/user-attachments/assets/f0798686-4fe5-4447-8326-96139cb0b867)

 **Total time spent: 1.5 hours**

+# June 24th: Started the PCB
+Placed all the components according the layout of my keyboard.
+**Total time spent: 3 hours**

 # June 25th: Tried Routing the PCB...
 Routed the PCB 4 times and it is still terrible.
 Will try again.

-**Total time spent: 3 hours**
+**Total time spent: 2.5 hours**

 # June 26th: Progress on the PCB
 I think I've routed the PCB decently now though there are over 235 errors I need to deal with somehow.